ProtonMail/fe-proxy/README.md

 ```

 where `--route` is split on whitespace, and creates a regex of the first string and a url of the second string.
 If only a url is specified, it will match anything.

+The application accepts multiple `--route` arguments, and executes them in the order they are passed.

 ## Example